TyGuS/hoogle_plus/README.md

 Alternatively, Hoogle+ can be run using Nix; this method is preferred if you do not wish to install Haskell or Stack directly on your system.
 A recent installation of Nix (version 2.18.1 or higher) is the only prerequisite.

 First, build a custom version of GHC, Hoogle+, and its dependencies.
-This process takes roughly 10-20 minutes.
+This process could take up to 1-3 hours depending on your setup.
 The following command builds these dependencies and enters a configured environment:

 ```bash
 $ nix develop